rushsteve1/ranni/docs/design.md

 }
 ```

-Under the hood structs function are backed by records.
-So constructing an
+Under the hood Structs are backed by Records.
+So constructing an instance of a
-instance of a struct is done much like calling a function, by passing a matching
+struct is done much like calling a function, by passing a matching underlying
-underlying record.
+record.
 ```rs
 Pair(4, 5)
 Vector(x = 1.0, y = 0.0, z = 3.0)